8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

 npm install -g @vue/cli-service-global
 ```

 Next, create a new directory on your computer and call it whatever you'd like.
-In here we'll write all the code for our component.
+Here we'll write all the code for our component.

 ```bash
 # Create new directory